-34This corresponds to the average population growth rate in the U.S. since 1970.
-We assume that the one-child policy in China will remain at least partially in place-leading to a low population growth, in line with the most recent years.
+40This corresponds to the average population growth rate in the U.S. since 1970.
+We assume that the one-child policy in China will remain at least partially in place, implying slow population growth in line with the most recent years.

-35We only observe a slight flattening of the U.S. age-income profile after age 55 in the recent period.
+41We only observe a slight flattening of the U.S. age-income profile after age 55 in the recent period.
 Since this change is quantitatively small, our results are not affected if we take into account time variation in the U.S. income profile.
-We set it constant in our benchmark calibration to eliminate one possible source of change profile reaches its peak earlier (at age 35-44) and falls more steeply in old age.
-This feature is particularly striking in the more recent period, due to a marked increase in relative wages for the 25-34 and 35-44 age brackets.
-For periods t = 0, 1, 2, we set $e{j,t}^{CH}$ to the values observed in the data for the years 1992, 1998 and 2008, respectively.
-Owing to data limitations, relative efficiency parameters in earlier periods are set equal to their values in period 0.
-Going forward, we assume that relative efficiency parameters in China remain equal to their 2008 values for one period before converging to the steady state level of the U.S. gradually in four periods.
+We set it constant in our benchmark calibration to eliminate one possible source of change in age-saving profiles and facilitate the interpretation of our results.

+1993, 1998, 2003 and 2008, respectively.
+Relative efficiency parameters in earlier periods are set to their values in 1992, our first observation year for China.
+Going forward, we assume that relative efficiency parameters in China converge to the steady state level of the U.S. after seven decades.